mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 *   **Event & Validation Handling:** Event handlers and validators are referenced by symbolic names (e.g., `:click`, `:validate.email`) in the page data.
 These are resolved at runtime by the `ComponentFactory` via a three-layer module resolution system.
 *   **Dynamic Document Schema:** The schema is not static; it's generated dynamically based on the components available to the current user.
 Each component declares its own schema (allowed parents, children, attributes), which is enforced by the renderers.
+*   **VirtualNode Abstraction:** To manage the complexity of the bilingual (JavaScript/Mesgjs) environment, the rendering pipeline uses a `VirtualNode` class.
+This class acts as a proxy, providing a unified interface for manipulating node properties (like attributes and classes) and children, regardless of whether the source data is a JS Array or a NANOS list.
+The server-side `VirtualNode` renders to an HTML string, while the client-side equivalent will render to a DOM element.

 ## Rendering Pipelines

-*   **Server-Side Renderer (SSR):** Takes structured page data, uses the `ComponentFactory` to get component handlers, and assembles a complete HTML document using a `PageTemplate`.
+*   **Server-Side Renderer (SSR):** Takes structured page data, converts it into a tree of `VirtualNode` objects, and then renders that tree into a complete HTML document using a `PageTemplate`.
 *   **Client-Side Renderer (CSR):** Can "hydrate" an SSR-rendered page to make it interactive, or render a page from scratch.
 It supports reactive content updates via the Mesgjs `@reactive` interface.

 ### Declarative, Single-Pass Rendering

-To support advanced features like multi-plane layouts (e.g., modals, panels) and resource deduplication (for CSS, JS, and reusable HTML blocks), the rendering pipeline follows a declarative, single-pass model.
-This is achieved through a system of structured "payload" objects returned by component handlers.
+To support advanced features like multi-plane layouts and resource deduplication, the rendering pipeline follows a declarative, single-pass model.
+This is achieved through a system of structured "payload" objects returned by component handlers, which are then processed into a `VirtualNode` tree.

-*   **Bilingual Data Handling:** The rendering system is fundamentally bilingual.
-The renderer and component handlers must be prepared to receive and process data structures (such as `content` payloads) in **either** native JavaScript (Arrays, Objects) **or** Mesgjs (`@list`/NANOS) format.
-The system will normalize these structures as needed to ensure seamless interoperability between JavaScript-based core components and Mesgjs-based user components.
+*   **Bilingual Data Handling:** The `VirtualNode.fromData()` factory method is the primary mechanism for handling bilingual data.
+It accepts either native JavaScript (Arrays, Objects) or Mesgjs (`@list`/NANOS) format and normalizes it into a consistent `VirtualNode` instance.
+This abstracts the complexity away from the renderers and component handlers.
-*   **Component Payloads:** Component handlers do not return HTML directly.
-Instead, they return a payload object that describes their output and resource needs.
+*   **Component Payloads:** Component handlers operate on and return `VirtualNode` instances or payloads that describe their output and resource needs.
     *   **`content` Payloads:** High-level semantic components act as macros.
-They return a `content` property containing a new Mesgjs data structure, effectively transforming their own definition into a more primitive one.
+They return a `content` property containing a new Mesgjs data structure.
+The renderer recursively processes this content into child `VirtualNode`s.
-    *   **`html` Payloads:** Low-level `h.*` primitive components are the rendering engines.
-They are the only components that return a final `html` string.
+    *   **`VirtualNode` Payloads:** Low-level `h.*` primitive components are the rendering engines.
+Their handlers configure and return a `VirtualNode` instance.
+The final conversion to HTML (on the server) or a DOM element (on the client) is handled by the renderer at the end of the process.
-*   **Centralized Logic:** The `SsrRenderer` is responsible for traversing the page data, receiving these payloads, and centralizing all aggregation and deduplication logic.
-It recursively processes `content` payloads and assembles the final output from `html` payloads.
+*   **Centralized Logic:** The `SsrRenderer` is responsible for traversing the page data, creating the `VirtualNode` tree, and centralizing all aggregation and deduplication logic.
+It recursively processes `content` payloads and assembles the final output from the root `VirtualNode`.
 This keeps the semantic component handlers pure and declarative.
 *   **Single Pass:** The renderer traverses the page data tree only once.
-During this pass, it collects all resources (styles, scripts, static blocks) and generates the main body HTML simultaneously.
+During this pass, it collects all resources (styles, scripts, static blocks) and generates the main body `VirtualNode` tree simultaneously.
 After the traversal is complete, it assembles the final `PageTemplate` with the deduplicated resources.

 #### Advanced Payload Features